-Recommended Dosage for Baking Soda
+Recommended Dosages for Baking Soda

-The first day consists of six doses of a half-teaspoon of baking soda in a glass of cool water, at about two-hour intervals.
+Day 1: The first day consists of six doses of a half-teaspoon of baking soda in a glass of cool water, at about two-hour intervals.

-On the second day, the company advises that the individual take four doses of a half-teaspoon of baking soda in a glass of cool water, at the same intervals.
+Day 2: On the second day, the company advises that the individual take four doses of a half-teaspoon of baking soda in a glass of cool water, at the same intervals.

-The third day includes two doses of a half-teaspoon of baking soda in a glass of cool water, morning and evening, and thereafter a half-teaspoon of baking soda in a glass of cool water each morning until the cold or flu symptoms are cured.
+Day 3: The third day includes two doses of a half-teaspoon of baking soda in a glass of cool water, morning and evening, and thereafter a half-teaspoon of baking soda in a glass of cool water each morning until the cold or flu symptoms are cured.

-Baking Soda Side Effects
+Baking Soda Precautions & Potential Side Effects

 If you have edema, liver disease, kidney disease or high blood pressure, you should avoid taking baking soda internally.
 You should also refrain from consuming baking soda if you are pregnant or breastfeeding.
-Do not allow children under the age of five to consume baking soda.

 If you are on prescription drugs, consult your doctor before consuming baking soda, and make sure you speak to your doctor about drinking baking soda if you are on a sodium-restricted diet.